marigold-dev/training-dapp-1/README.md

 ## Step 6 : (Optional) deploy locally with flextesa

 You can deploy locally Tezos on your local machine, but we require to use later an indexer (this service exists already on Jakartanet).
-For your knowledge, below the step to deplpoy locally.
+For your knowledge, below the step to deploy locally.
+Also you can change some parameter to point to another protocol version

 ```
 taq install @taqueria/plugin-flextesa